AviLevin/suprise-box_-css-animation/README.md

 6. The development tools are js and css only
 CSS Animation, Delay, Transform methods must be used

-7.The animation should work in IE11 / Edge / Firefox / Chrome browsers
+7. The animation should work in IE11 / Edge / Firefox / Chrome browsers

 8. The box should be in the center of the screen of the page Center up and down And center of left and right